On the Occasion of My Last Day

 And I learned to be proud of all that I did!

-(For you've always known I was just a kid,
+For you've always known I was just a kid,

-much like any other kid)
+Much like any other kid.

-And I know that I can be
+know that I can be

-Accepted and
+Accepted and Respected,

-Celebrated and
+Celebrated and Congratulated,

-"Gently shoved" and
+"Gently shoved" and Daily loved.

 And now it's time for the last bell,

-No more to say, no more to tell;
+No more to say, no more to tell.

 Summer is calling, we know it's true.

-Just enough time left to say
+Just enough time left to say,

-Thank you.
+Thank you!